Rudraksh842/Maaya/README.md

-eCommerce Website with React JS
+🛍️ eCommerce Website – Built with ReactJS
-Overview
+📌 Overview
-This repository contains the source code for an eCommerce website built using React JS.
-The website offers various features, including displaying trending products, product categories for men, women, and kids, a single product page with detailed information, a shopping cart, and a user login/registration system.
+This project is a front-end eCommerce website developed using ReactJS.
+It showcases a modern, component-based UI and includes multiple product categories, a dynamic shopping cart, and mock login/registration pages.
+The application is fully client-side, focusing on user interface and interaction, without backend integration.

-Features
+🚀 Features
+Home Page
-Home Page: The home page displays trending products, an offer banner, and a newsletter subscription form.
+Displays trending products, promotional banners, and a newsletter signup section to engage users.

-Product Pages: Separate pages for men's, women's, and kids' categories showcasing a list of products.
+Category Pages
+Dedicated product listings for Men, Women, and Kids, allowing users to browse by category.

+Single Product View
-Single Product Page: Detailed product page with product image gallery, pricing, description, and related product recommendations.
+Detailed product pages featuring image galleries, pricing, product descriptions, and recommended items.

-Shopping Cart Page: Displays the products added to the cart and allows users to review and manage their cart.

-Login/Register Page: Enables users to create an account or log in to the eCommerce website.
+Shopping Cart
+Users can add, remove, and update product quantities within the cart, with real-time updates using React state management.

+Login / Registration Pages (UI Only)
+Includes front-end forms for user login and account creation.
+These pages are purely visual and do not connect to a backend or perform actual authentication.